Aider-AI/aider/docs/benchmarks.md

 Each exercise includes:

-  - Instructions for the exercise, provided in markdown files.
+  - Instructions, provided in markdown files.
-  - Stub code for the implementation in a python file, specifying the functions/classes that need to be implemented.
+  - Stub python code in an *implementation file*, specifying the functions or classes that need to be implemented.
-  - Unit tests in a seperate python file.
+  - Unit tests in a separate python file.

-The goal is for GPT to read the instructions, implement the provided functions/class skeletons and pass all the unit tests.
+The goal is for GPT to read the instructions, implement the provided function/class skeletons and pass all the unit tests.
 The benchmark measures what percentage of the 133 exercises are completed successfully, causing all the associated unit tests to pass.

-To complete an exercise, aider sends GPT the initial contents of the implementation file, the Exercism instructions and a final instruction:
+To start each exercise, aider sends GPT the initial contents of the implementation file, the Exercism instructions and a final instruction: